viperleed/viperleed/doc/content/basics/tensor_leed.rst

     \delta \tilde{A}_{i}^{per} = \sum_{l,m;l',m'} T^{ref}_{i;l,m;l',m'} \braket{\vec{r_i},l,m| \delta t_i |\vec{r_i},l',m'}

-using the perturbed atomic :math:`t`-matricies :math:`\delta t_i` and the
+using the perturbed atomic :math:`t`-matrices :math:`\delta t_i` and the
 tensor quantities :math:`T^{ref}_{i;l,m;l',m'}`.
 The sum runs over angular momentum and magnetic quantum numbers :math:`l` and :math:`m`.
-For a more rigourous derivation, refer to the original work by Rous and Pendry :cite:p:`rousTensorLEEDTechnique1986` and the TensErLEED paper by Blum and Heinz :cite:p:`blumFastLEEDIntensity2001a`.
+For a more rigorous derivation, refer to the original work by Rous and Pendry :cite:p:`rousTensorLEEDTechnique1986` and the TensErLEED paper by Blum and Heinz :cite:p:`blumFastLEEDIntensity2001a`.

 The quantities :math:`T^{ref}_{i;l,m;l',m'}` only depend on the reference structure and are commonly just referred to as tensors.
-Importantly, the tensors can be calculated in the refercence calculation, and saved in the :ref:`tensor files<tensorszip>`.
+Importantly, the tensors can be calculated in the reference calculation, and saved in the :ref:`tensor files<tensorszip>`.
 They are the starting point for the subsequent :ref:`delta amplitude calculation<sec_deltas>` and :ref:`structure search<sec_search>`.